 8. Eat foods that provide lecithin

-It's a substance that you might not be familiar with.
-But Lecithin is something nutritionists swear by when it comes to beating cellulite.
+Lecithin is a substance that you might not be familiar with, but nutritionists swear by it when it comes to beating cellulite.

-It's best explained as a substance that's made up of fatty acids which is naturally found in body tissue.
-And the reason it helps get rid of cellulite is that it repairs tissue cells in the skin.
-Particularly preventing fat deposits rising to the surface.
+It's best explained as a substance that's made up of fatty acids and is naturally found in body tissue.
+And the reason it helps get rid of cellulite is that it repairs tissue cells in the skin, particularly preventing fat deposits rising to the surface.